davidkane9/election_forecast/README.md

 # 2018 Election Forecast

-Following the lead of my colleague, [Ryan Enos](http://ryandenos.com/),

-My forecast for the 2018 election
+My colleague, [Ryan Enos](http://ryandenos.com/), has "pre-registered" [his forecast](https://twitter.com/RyanDEnos/status/1059405996320321536) for the 2018 congressional elections as follows:

+- Democrats easily retake the House.
+- I would be a little surprised, but not shocked, if Democrats retake the Senate.

+Let me follow his lead and provide my own forecast.